Digicreon/Arkiv/README.md

 The default usage is `xz`, because a reduced file size means faster file transfers over a network.

-### On daily backups, how to set up Arkiv to be executed at another time than midnight?
+### On simple mode (one backup per day, every day at midnight), how to set up Arkiv to be executed at another time than midnight?
 You just have to edit the configuration file of the user's [Cron table](https://en.wikipedia.org/wiki/Cron):
 ```shell
 # crontab -e